knative/serving/docs/resources-overview.md

 ela-webhook-64c459569b-v5npx      1/1       Running   0          8m
 ```

-Similarly, you can run the same commands in the build-crd and istio namespaces to view the running deployments.
+Similarly, you can run the same commands in the build-crd (`build-system`) and istio (`istio-system`) namespaces to view the running deployments.
 To view all namespaces, run `kubectl get namespaces`.

 ### Service Accounts and RBAC policies